-• In cases where an ARC has determined that a special education student needs to attend school 5 days a week, he/she will be scheduled as normal.
-The student would not be assigned to Team A or Team B because he/she will be in attendance at school every day.
+- In cases where an ARC has determined that a special education student needs to attend school 5 days a week, he/she will be scheduled as normal.
+The student would not be assigned to Team A or Team B because he/she will be in attendance at school every day. - In cases where school MTSS teams have determined through data/progress check reviews

-- In cases where school MTSS teams have determined through data/progress check reviews that students who are receiving a Tier III intervention (academic and/or behavior and social emotional) and are not making progress can be scheduled 5 days of the week.
-Students should not be permitted to attend unless all current guidance can be met to include social distancing. - In cases where school teams have determined through the Program Service Plan (PSP) meetings that an EL student is not making progress can be scheduled 5 days of the week.
+In cases where school teams have determined through the Program Service Plan (PSP) meetings that an EL student is not making progress can be scheduled 5 days of the week.
 Students should not be permitted to attend unless all current guidance can be met to include social distancing.